hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - `save`- to store

 **PROGRAM** is the name of the program i.e. `circlem`

-**TYPE** is the content type that you wish to either retrieve or store.
-For now, JSON is the only one supported:

-- `json` - refers to the JSON representation of the entire content. *This is mainly used by IT*.

 **SLOT** is the slot that you wish this content to apply to.
 This is an optional parameter.
 If omitted, the engine defaults to `staging`: